fbapt/ansible-lgsm-l4d-l4d2/README.md

 (optional) configure firewall with a harden ssh :
 > :warning: If you use 'configure_ssh_authenticationmethods: publickey' --> You need to create each user ssh key on your linux server and download on your computer before executing this playbook ! use a sofware such as pageant (putty)...

-> Accepted hostkey rsa and ed25519, ssh is restricted to IPV4
+> Accepted hostkey rsa minimun 3072 and ed25519, ssh is restricted to IPV4

 ```bash
 ansible-playbook --limit production configure_ssh_iptables.yml